 Overview of Hot Chilli Peter Pepper

-The peter pepper, also known as Capsicum annuum var. annuum, is an heirloom pepper that is best known for its unusual shape.
-Despite not being officially recognized as a cultivar of the species, it is a type of Capsicum annuum.
+The Peter pepper, also known as Capsicum annuum var. annuum, is an heirloom pepper best known for its unusual shape.
+Despite not being officially recognized as a species cultivar, it is a type of Capsicum annuum.
 It is available in red and yellow varieties.
 Peppers of this variety are extremely rare and are unknown in origin.
 When drought threatens, peppers require a sunny spot in the garden, moderately rich soil, and the same quantity of water as any other plant.

 More to love in Hot Chilli Peter Pepper